PM KUSUM Comp-B

 Online

-- Apply online through the PM KUSUM Scheme Component-B State Portal: PM KUSUM Portal
+- Apply online through the PM KUSUM Scheme Component-B State Portal: https://pmkusum.guvnl.com

 - Applications are submitted by empanelled agencies on behalf of farmers.

-- DISCOMs will scrutinize the applications and accept or reject them.
+- DISCOMs will scrutinize and accept or reject the applications.

 Official links